soilwise-he/natural-language-querying/README.md

 The LLM framework to be used is LangChain (Python), or its Java version LangChain4J.
 Depending on the (non-functional) requirements for the component.
 Research around Large Language Models currently happens at a high pace, with new models being released frequently.
 At first a simple (relatively low number of trainable parameters) LLM can be used in development.
 Once an initial prototype is in place that allows validating prompts - expected answers, comparisions between LLMs can be performed and the best suited model selected.

 The API will be a (traditional) web service that can receive questions (prompts) and provide responses (in streaming mode).

+## Hardware
+Depending on the chosen LLM (size / number of parameters) and its usage (tokens in/out, number of requests/sec, etc.) specific hardware might be needed to implement a usable service.
+E.g. one or more computers/nodes with medium or high end GPUs can be required, as well as a load balancer.
+Another option is to make use of a hosted LLM service, with usually a pay-per-use subscription.
+Some LLMs (and vector stores) are available as Docker containers.